askeksa/Rose/README.txt

 Procedures can be assigned to temporaries and passed as arguments to procedures.
 The procedure part of a fork statement can refer directly to a procedure or to a parameter or local variable containing a procedure.

+A Rose program must contain at least one procedure.
+The first procedure in the program is the main procedure, which is the entry point (a single turtle running this procedure is created at time 0).

 And just to mention it one more time, because this could be a common
 pitfall: Remember to use ~ and not - for negation, including for